 Why do QA Automation Engineers tend to use ready code?

-Contain wide-ranging out-the-box functionalities.
-Launching the test environment.
-If UI testing some frameworks establish a connection with the browser.
-Provide integration with other tools.
+Contain wide-ranging out-the-box functionalities for launching the test environment.
 Let’s say CI/CD.
+If it is UI testing some frameworks establish a connection with the browser, for instance, the well-known Selenium Webdriver.
+Provide integration with other third party tools.
 Give fake data, mocking support and many more…

 The choice of a particular tool depends on the unique requirements of the project.
 Determines by the tech stack.
-Project progress.
-What problems it will solve.
+Project progress in test automation, percentage of Automation Test Coverage has to be achieved by automated testing in comparison to manual testing.
+What problems might it solve?
+QA team testing experience.
 Dev skills and their previous experience.

-- Incredible expandability.
-A lot of plugins for every taste, including reporting, screenshots, video capture test results.
+- Incredible expandability of Mocha.
+Mocha is powered by a lot of plugins for every taste, including real time reporting, screenshots and video capturing test results.

-- Integrated with other JS testing frameworks, as example Webdriver.io, CodeceptJS.
+- Integrated with other JS testing frameworks, for example Webdriver.io, CodeceptJS.

-- The best for start, because there are many documents tutorial videos on the internet.
+- The best for starting, thank to there are many code documents, articles video tutorials on the internet.

 - Sequential execution of test cases with flexible reporting.